 - Smokers’ Helpline Online program: allows you to track your progress, work through exercises and get support from peers.

-- Heart and Stroke tobacco position statement: Becoming and remaining tobacco-free
+- Heart and Stroke e-cigarette position statement: E-cigarettes in Canada

 - Cannabis, heart disease and stroke